 - Study of the nature of power, social inequality, and social change.

-Students are encouraged to consult with Race and Ethnic Studies faculty and with their faculty adviser in their pursuit of a Race and Ethnic Studies Thematic Minor.
+Students are encouraged to consult with Race, Ethnicity and Migration Studies faculty and with their faculty adviser in their pursuit of a Race, Ethnicity and Migration Studies Thematic Minor.

 All students are required to complete: